david-zarandi-old/solid-ts-template/README.md

 ### Production preview

-The application is not supposed to be run by the built-in server, but in-case if you would like to have a preview view of the application, after you build the application, you can run the following command:
+The application is not supposed to be run by the built-in server, but in-case if you would like to have a preview view of the application, after you built the application, you can run the following command:

 ```shell
 npm run start:prev